Maybe i missed it, but if you can proof in an insta pot, can you not in a slow cooker, if at the keep warm setting?

-Yeast cells feed on sugars that are derived from the flour.
-As the sugars are consumed, carbon dioxide gas is produced which fills air pockets in the dough.
-As they expand the dough rises.
+Yeast cells feed on sugars that are derived from flour.
+As the sugars are consumed, carbon dioxide gas is produced, which fills air pockets in the dough.
+As they expand, the dough rises.
 Alongside this, other organic compounds and acids are produced through fermentation which adds flavour and maturity to the dough.

 The increase in air pressure from the extra water molecules in the air increases the activity of the water in the dough.
 This means that yeast ferments faster, making it more effective bread proofing environment.

 The bread proofing temperature changes the rate of yeast activity.
 This not only increases the rate of the rise, but other characteristics of the bread will change too.
 The gluten structure will continue to develop after kneading, albeit slower.
 This means bakers who use long fermentation periods won’t need to knead their dough for long.

 Many artisan bakers like a cool proofing temperature of 25-28C (77-82).
 This means that more flavour is produced by yeast fermentation.
 Quickly risen bread made by commercial bakers is proofed in proofers set at 38C (100F) for a more energetic rise and a softer crumb texture.